jakesower/spectragraph/packages/root/README.md

 # Querable Graphs

 This library exposes the ability to query graphs to receive result trees using a robust query language.
-It requires two components.
+In addition it provides a suite of utility functions to help wrangle data into appropriate formats and interact with data structures effectively.
+See [helper functions]("./helpers.md").

+This document focuses on constructing queries as this is the most common and use case for the library that requires a fair bit of explaination.

 ## Resource Data